squarepupil/website-pages/src/pages/detailed.md

 ## Age-Mixing

 ++Children learn the most from those that are near to them in age.
-Older ones inspire and challenge, younger ones lead to compassionate teaching.++
+Older ones inspire and challenge the younger ones while the younger ones lead to compassionate leadership in the older ones.++

 !indetail-lib.jpg,, right